jaymcor/jaymcor.github.io/notes/mastodon_trivia.md

 #### GitHub

-Mostly github wants to remove the `rel="me"` part, but there is a way.
+Originally the best way was to create a user repo, e.g. `jaymcor.github.io` and add your own raw `index.html` to it, containing the `rel="me"` link.

-Create a user repo, e.g. `jaymcor.github.io` and add your own raw `index.html`...
+However, it is now easier, you can just directly link to the URL form of your mastodon address in your github user profile, and then the link from mastodon profile will verify correctly.

 ### Fediverse